Proposed rabbit farms to be free-range

-Within a week of Compassion speaking to The Guardian, Philip Kerry, the farmer making the proposals, announced he had changed his plans and hopes to make the to keep the rabbits in outdoor paddocks ; evidence of how powerful public pressure can be.
+Within a week of Compassion speaking to The Guardian, Philip Kerry, the farmer making the proposals, announced he had changed his plans and hopes to keep the rabbits in outdoor paddocks; evidence of how powerful public pressure can be.
 Compassion hopes that Mr Kerry will not just think about it, but commit to making the rabbit farms free-range.

 Joyce D'Silva, Director of Public Affairs today went on BBC Radio 4's You and Yours programme to speak to Philip Kerry about his new proposals.
 Listen here >>

 Rabbits are highly active creatures with strong instincts to hop, rear up with their ears pointed, play and burrow.
 They should always be kept with plenty of outdoor space in which to fulfil these behaviours.

 Our information shows that in these caged intensive systems, rabbits can be so starved of any stimulation, such as hay to eat and places in which to burrow, that out of sheer frustration they bite at each others' ears.